 You already know the necessary steps for keeping yourself cool during summer.
 Your instincts will tell you when the heat is getting unbearable and you need to do something about it.
 Pets provide a necessary companionship service to everyone who owns them, but they lack enough control over their environment.
 Thus, they rely on you to protect them.
 In summer, the temperatures can get too high for your pet to tolerate and that might be the leading cause of health problems in the future.
 You should consider the following tips for keeping your pet safe from the summer heat.

 You should purchase sunscreen for your pets because they too get sunburns.
 You might notice it on furred pets like cats and dogs, but the absence of a visual does not imply the lack of the problem.
-Experts at optionsforanimal, an animal chiropractic college argues that you need to pay attention to the behavior of the pet as that too can tell you whether they are getting uncomfortable with the sun.
+An animal chiropractic college argues that you need to pay attention to the behavior of the pet as that too can tell you whether they are getting uncomfortable with the sun.
 You should apply the sunscreen inside the nostrils, at the tip of the nose and around the pets’ lips.
 The insides of the ear would also be another consideration for dogs with stand-up ears.

 Hydrate Your Pets